 - Experience the full range of academic, networking, and professional development resources of the Society’s Law School.

 The PPC Hybrid provides an exceptionally flexible learning experience by combining campus and online study.
 It offers a well-rounded programme, which will allow you to develop legal knowledge and skills to the highest of international standards, whilst also preparing you for the reality of life as a solicitor.
 The PPC is practice-orientated and instruction is given almost entirely by the Society’s staff and practising solicitors.

 Recorded online lectures

 Lecture content will be provided in a predominantly online play on demand format.
 Recorded lecture content will be released on a monthly incremental basis, with lecture content relevant to tutorials/workshops occurring in that month released in advance.

 There will be nine onsite face-to-face tuition weekends in Blackhall over the duration of the PPC I. Such weekends will commence at approximately 1.00pm on a Friday and conclude on Saturday evening.
 Onsite weekends will be supplemented by ten ‘live’ online weekends.
 Such online weekends will focus on tutorials for the core written subjects, together with the occasional skills workshop and the occasional ‘live’ online lecture.
 Online weekends will commence at approximately 4.00pm on a Friday and conclude on Saturday evening.

-Onsite and online PPC I weekend dates for 2021 are as follows:
+Onsite and online PPC I provisional weekend dates for 2022 are as follows:

 Onsite weekends at Blackhall Place

-(Note: the above onsite sessions are Covid--19 dependent & will be delivered online if deemed necessary.)
+(Note: the above onsite sessions are Covid--19 dependent and will be delivered online if deemed necessary.)